-But “serves 6” doesn’t work for just two of us because although Scott is fine with leftovers once, he’d prefer not to have the same dish resurrected a third or fourth time.
+It used to be that I’d make a recipe that “served 6”, and have enough for one dinner as well as leftovers for another meal.
+Less work for me, right?
+However, “serves 6” doesn’t work for just two of us because although Scott is fine with leftovers once, he’d prefer not to have the same dish resurrected a third or fourth time.
 And once a vegetable has been cooked and served — for him, it crosses the line to mushy (pronounced moo-she) – and therefore, inedible.

 Roasting intensifies vegetable flavor while mellowing out any sharpness or acidity.
 And you know how the house smells warm and inviting when your making tomato sauce?
 It’s the same with these tomatoes.

 A scaleable, quick and easy side dish with anything roasted or grilled!

-- 1 large ripe tomato
+- 2 large ripe tomatoes

-- 1/2 teaspoon kosher salt
+- 1/4 teaspoon kosher salt

 - 1/4 teaspoon freshly ground pepper

-- 1 clove garlic minced
+- 2 cloves garlic minced

-- 1 tablespoon fresh thyme leaves
+- 1/2 teaspoon fresh thyme leaves chopped

 - Preheat oven to 400 degrees.